graphql-boilerplates/react-fullstack-graphql/quickstart-with-apollo/README.md

 ## Quickstart

-For more information on how to get started [refer to the full react-apollo-instagram tutorial](https://www.graph.cool/docs/quickstart/react-apollo-instagram/).
+For more information on how to get started [refer to the full react-apollo-instagram tutorial](https://www.graph.cool/docs/quickstart/react-apollo-instagram/) or watch the corresponding [video](https://www.youtube.com/watch?v=OoPQl8hcIug).

 ### 1. Clone example repository